c0sm3s/Setup.py/README.md

 Setup.py
 ========

-code to convert. py a. exe
+code to convert .py to .exe
 Change only the name.py in both cases.